lczech/gappa/doc/md/assign.md

 The command takes one or more `jplace` files as input and assigns the likelihood weights of each placement to a taxonomic rank, then prints a high level profile of how the total likelihood weight is distributed on the taxonomy (specified by the `--taxon-file`).
 To achieve this, the command operates in three phases.

 First, the tree found in the `jplace` input is labelled according to the information found in the [`taxon-file`](#taxonomic-label-file--taxon-file), beginning at the tip nodes.
-Inner nodes of the tree are labelled according to the most specific taxonomic rank shared by both its child nodes (i.e. if one child is labelled "A;B;C", and the other is labelled "A;B;D", the parent node will be labelled "A;B").
-The resulting labelled tree is printed to file as the first intermediate result (filename `labelled_tree.newick`).
+Inner nodes of the tree are labelled by a [consensus](#consensus-threshold---consensus-thresh) of the tips that are descendant of that inner node.
+The resulting labelled tree is printed to file as the first intermediate result (filename `<prefix>labelled_tree.newick`).

 Second, the algorithm goes through each placement in the `jplace` input and assigns its likelihood weight to one or more taxonomic ranks, according to the [specified strategy](#distribution-ratio---distribution-ratio).
-This triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `per_query.tsv`).
+Assuming the option `--per-query-results` is specified, this triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `<prefix>per_query.tsv`, off by default as the volume of data can be high).

-Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `profile.tsv`).
+Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `<prefix>profile.tsv`).

 ## Details

+### Consensus Threshold (`--consensus-thresh`)
+This argument regulates the threshold by which a majority taxonomic path is chosen while assigning such labels to the inner nodes of the tree.

+For example, assuming the consensus threshold is set to `0.5`, then if four descendants of an inner node are labelled "A;B;C", and three are labelled "A;B;D", the inner node will get the label "A;B;C".
+In this same scenario if the threshold is set to `0.6`, the third taxonomic level will not reach a sufficient consensus, and thus the inner node would be labelled "A;B".

+The default value is `1.0`, which is equivalent to a strict intersection of the taxopaths of the inner nodes direct children (the default behaviour before this option was introduced).

 ### jplace File(s) (`--jplace-path`)